bakhoraliev/OhGodAnETHlargementPill/README.md

 # OhGodAnETHlargementPill-linux-service
-Start OhGodAnETHlargementPill as service on Linux.
+Start OhGodAnETHlargementPill as Linux daemon.
 Tested on Ubuntu 18.04.5 LTS x86_64.

 ## On rig run: